docker-library/official-images/README.md

 	bleeding-edge git://github.com/dotcloud/docker
 	unstable https://github.com/dotcloud/docker-redis.git

-A more advanced format. `docker-brew` will fetch data from the provided git repository from the `HEAD`of its `master` branch.
+A more advanced format.
+Stackbrew will fetch data from the provided git repository from the `HEAD`of its `master` branch.
 Generated image will be tagged as `<docker-tag>`.
 Recommended if we always want to provide a snapshot of the latest development.
 Again, no way to ensure stability.